copperlight/copperlight.github.io/docs/scala/intellij-configuration-tips.md

 This page provides a few tips on configuring IntelliJ for working with Scala code.

+## sbt Projects

+Sometimes, IntelliJ [struggles to import sbt projects] - the build phase will last forever (20 min is not uncommon), when it should complete in 3-4 minutes.
+The solution is to switch the sbt build process to use sbt shell.

+* IntelliJ IDEA > Preferences
+* Build, Execution, Deployment > Build Tools > sbt
+* sbt projects > sbt shell > use for: project reload, builds

+[struggles to import sbt projects]: https://stackoverflow.com/questions/47697141/intellij-cannot-import-sbt-project

 ## Optimize Imports

 The preference for organizing imports is to keep them on a single line per import, rather than